timhwang21/react-gotchas/reduxForm.md

 ```

 Every time `render()` is called, both rules are recreated as new functions, and the `rules` array is recreated as a new array object.
 This leads to a rerender.
 In a form with many fields, the performance impact can be very noticeable.

+## Be aware of blur semantics

+Blur is core to our validation display logic, so when writing components it's important to know how blurring fits into the Redux Form life cycle.
+Blur handlers (and other event handlers in general) provided by Redux Form are polymorphic -- the first argument is an "`eventOrValue`".
+This can lead to confusion for user actions that don't have associated events, per se.

+`onBlur()` tries to set field value when called, which is important to note if a component has an internal data processing step (such that the raw value is not what you want to use as `value`).
+Importantly, `onBlur()` does different things depending on what the first argument is:
+* `Event`: tries to access `event.target.value` and sets the field value to this
+* `undefined` (or no argument): does not try to set field value (but dispatches a blur action)
+* Anything else: directly uses the passed argument as the field value

+## `onChange()` vs. lifecycle for dependent fields

+It seems natural to pass a change handler to a `<Field/>` if you want another field's value to change when this field changes.
+However, the change handler will miss any change that was not caused by a change event.
+Examples include cascading changes (changing field 1 changes field 2, which changes field 3), or entirely external changes (results of a network request cause a field to change).
+Thus, it's safer to rely on React lifecycle methods to detect field values changing.

+Of course, in trivial cases it is both less verbose and more readable to use `onChange()`.
+Use your best judgment, keeping in mind the benefits of each, and the fact that mixing both semantics in the same form is probably the most confusing approach.